elvissteinjr/DesktopPlus/docs/user_guide.md

   Sets the global limiter mode.
 May be overridden by overlay-specific update limiter settings.
   - **(Limit Slider)**:
   Sets the limit in either ms or frames per second.

 - **Desktop Duplication** (Adv.)
   - **[x] Reduce Laser Pointer Latency**:
   When this is active, the cursor position is updated instantly while pointing at the overlay.
 This causes high CPU load, but makes the laser pointer more responsive.
   - **[x] Single Desktop Mirroring**:
   Mirrors individual desktops instead of cropping from the combined desktop.
 All Desktop Duplication overlays will be showing the same desktop when this is active.
   There can be a noticeable performance impact when multiple desktops update constantly.
 This setting can be used to mitigate it.
+  - **[x] Alternative Cursor Rendering**:
+  Enables use of alternative methods to retrieve the software cursor image, instead of relying on the cursor returned by the Desktop Duplication API.
+  This rendering method is slightly slower than the regular one and doesn't support cursor animation.
+It is intended for users experiencing issues with the hardware cursor capture using Desktop Duplication.
+  If other means to retrieve the current cursor fail, it may additionally fall back to using the default cursor image or a built-in alternative.

 - **[x] HDR Mirroring**
   Enables mirroring of desktops and windows using higher bit-depth textures, supporting HDR output.
   While the full bit-depth is passed to SteamVR, there are no known HMDs capable of making use of HDR output.